NOAA-ORR-ERD/py_gd/README.md

  - py_gd is being actively worked on now.
 While only supporting Py2 at the moment, it should be pretty easy to make a Py3k version.
  - py_gd is a "thick" wrapper -- we're trying to provide a nice object oriented, pythonic inteface.
  - py_gd uses numpy (and the PEP3118 buffer interface) to allow efficient transfer of data back and forth between Python and gd.
  - py_gd is written in cython, which is likely to be more robust and error free and easier to maintain.

 However, there is some nice stuff in gdmodule (like including a truetype font) that I we want to borrow.

 ## How is py_gd built?

 py_gd is built using Cython: (www.cython.org).
 Cython allows us to both call into the existing gd C lib, and to also write wrapper code to make a nicer API in a very efficient way.
-You shouldn't need Cython to build and use py_gd, but you'll need it if you want to contribute to the wrappers.
+You shouldn't need Cython to use py_gd, but you'll need it if you want to contribute to the wrappers.

 ## Dependencies:

 py_gd currently requires the numpy package: http://www.numpy.org

 numpy is used to allow you to very efficiently pass in data structures for things like vertexes of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to py_gd.

 In order to build py_gd, the Cython package is also  required: http://cython.org/